getlocalcert/docs/website/docs/acme-clients/acme-sh.md

 ## API Keys

 Make sure you have a getlocalcert API key for the domain you'd like to configure.
-An API key will be created every time you set up a subdomain, or manually as you need.

 ## Issue a certificate